MikeBishop/http-layering/draft-bishop-httpbis-decomposing-http.md

 or route a request
   - Reducing the power consumption required to generate or process a request
+  - Reducing the time from error occurrence to error detection

 # The Transport Adaptation Layer {#transport-adaptation}